TheTaylorLee/AdminToolbox/docs/AdminToolbox.Networking/Show-IPInfo.md

 ### EXAMPLE 1
 ```
-Use the alias and type less
+ipinfo
 ```

-sip
+Use the alias and type less

 ## PARAMETERS